Skip to main content

 Why cleanroom masks matter (source control, not hazard protection)

 In controlled environments, people are often the largest contamination source.
 Talking, breathing, and routine movement generate particles and droplets that can deposit onto product, tooling, and sensitive surfaces.
 Cleanroom masks are primarily used for source control: reducing what the operator releases into the environment.
-This is a different objective than “respiratory protection.”
 The Kimtech M3 cleanroom mask is not a respirator and is not intended to protect against chemical vapors, gases, or airborne hazards.

 Where this product is typically used